John Wolcott of Kent Co. MD, 1630-c.1650

 (7) Jane Walcutt, b.
 1823 OH.
 She inherited a house in Columbus OH from her father in 1876; m.
 Samuel R. Stombaugh 1849 Columbus OH; m.
 (2) James Robey.

-(7) Eliza Walcutt, b.
+(7) Elizabeth Walcutt, b.
 1825 OH, d.
 1887 Franklin Co.
 OH.
 Inherited land at Norwich OH 1876; m.
-David Roberts 1847 Norwich OH.
+David Roberts 1847 Norwich OH, m.
+(2) Eri Douglas at Norwich OH.

 (7) Rhoda Ann Walcutt, b.
 1828 Franklin Twp.
+OH, d.
+1910 Prarie Twp.
 OH.
 Inherited land at Prarie OH 1876; m.
 Bartley O'Hara 1856 Norwich Twp.
 OH.

 (7) Lucinda Walcutt, b.
 1830 Franklin Twp.
 OH.
 Inherited land at Brown OH 1876; m.
 Thomas Kramer at Madison Co.
 OH.

 (7) James Russell Walcutt, b.
 1835 Franklin Twp.
 OH, d.
-1902 OH.
-He served in the Civil War, inherited land at Franklin, Franklin Co.
+1902 OH; farmer, served in the Civil War, inherited land at Franklin, Franklin Co.
 OH 1876; m.
 Mary Zollinger 1857 Franklin Co.
 OH.
+1870 Franklin OH

 (7) Susannah "Susan" Walcutt, b.
 1828 Franklin Twp.
 OH, d.
-1891.
-Inherited land at Truro OH 1876 ; m.
+1891 Truro OH; inherited land at Truro OH 1876 ; m.
 Samuel Sandusky Jr. 1848 Columbus OH.

 (6) John Macy Walcutt, b.
 1794 Loudon Co.
 VA, d.
 1870 Columbus OH.
-He fought in VA militia during War of 1812, and is said to have been a member of the detatchment that escorted Dolly Madison from the White House.
-He came to Ross Co.
+He fought in VA militia during War of 1812, and is said to have been a member of the detatchment that escorted Dolly Madison from the White House; came to Ross Co.
 OH in 1815 and moved to Columbus OH about 1825 and built a house and store.
 He was a cabinet maker and owned a chair factory, a paint store, and an amusement hall.
 He and his sons started a museum, and he was one of the pallbearers at the Lincoln funeral ceremony in 1865; m.
 Muriel "Marilla" Broderick 1817 Columbus OH.

-(7) Mary Broderick Walcutt, b.
-1817 Franklin Co.
+(7) Mary Broderick Walcutt, b.1817 Franklin Co.
 OH, d.
 1847; m.
-Leonard B. Gurley 1835 Columbus OH.
+Rev. Leonard Beatty Gurley 1835 Columbus OH.

 (7) Anna Walcutt, b.
 1823 Columbus OH, d.
 1895; m.
 Oliver D. Hamer 1846 Columbus OH.